 DOWNLOAD THE INFOGRAPHIC '6 ways to identify and cater to your target audience'

 Unless catering to a target audience is a central objective, your document may lack some of the fundamentals of good document design.
-Spending the time deciding what you want to do for your audience, rather than simply delivering information, will help you fine-tune the content and the design of your document.
+Spending the time deciding exactly what you want to do for your audience, rather than simply delivering information, will help you fine-tune the content and the design of your document.

-- providing too much, or not enough, detail or background information
+- providing too much (or not enough) detail or background information

 - using the wrong language or unfamiliar terminology